Ragnyll/FireEmblem_StatMaximizer/README.md

 - Figuring out how to manipulate growth rates is super convoluted.

 Needless to say a tool to figure out how to create the perfect monsters at level 20 is cool.
-This probably won't be the best tool for everyone, but it will be cool.
+This wont give you the exact path on what do, but should give you some heuristics to follow.

+All values come from serenes.net